silphendio/simple_conf_parser/README.md

   It supports comments, trailing commas and unquoted keys.
 (Those are always treated as strings and therefore unambiguous.)
   But since it needs to be compatible with Javascript, there are a few annoyances too:
   - The commas are absolutely superfluous and should not be required.
-  - the {} at the end can be done away with if all configuration files are objects anyway.
+  - Enclosing the entire configuration file in curly braces just doesn't make sense to me.